Figure out your season with these tips

 I created these three steps to show you how to analyze yourself using the 12-season system.
 I used this system for years.

 But now I'm using a much more advanced system.
 But you know what?
 These steps are a good way to begin any analysis.
 I will show you how.
-However, we aware that sometimes a person's dominant trait is not obvious.
+However, be aware that sometimes a person's dominant trait is not obvious.
 At all.
-So then you must follow my alternate method, at the end of the page.
+So then you must follow my alternate method, at the bottom of the page.

 To begin, study yourself without makeup, in the best light possible (preferably daylight).